kevinolega/callcentertrainingtips/6wel/guidelines/answer-all.md

 What are the advantages of owning a business?

+Many of the questions apply to interviews in your field.

+After you complete the activities, you will be equipped for work-related conversations.

-Many of the questions apply to interviews in your field as well as work-related conversations such as building rapport with your boss and coworkers, during negotiations, promotions.
+Many of the questions can help you building rapport with your boss and coworkers during negotiations, promotions.

 <a href="https://callcentertrainingtips.com/6wlguide/" class="button focus">RETURN TO GUIDELINES</a>